Hobart’s international relationships

 Visit the Antarctica page to learn more.

 The modern concept of a sister city, or city twinning, arose at the end of the Second World War.
 Its original intention was to help foster understanding between culturally distinct places that may have been in opposition.
-City twinning was an act of peace and reconciliation that focussed on promoting cultural and economic ties.
+City twinning was an act of peace and reconciliation that focused on promoting cultural and economic ties.

 Sister city relationships for Hobart are long-term partnerships based on cultural understanding and exchange.
 The City of Hobart has two sister cities: